-'Dark Night: Metal' to Explore New Directions for DC's Comic Book Superheroes
+'Dark Nights: Metal' to Explore New Directions for DC's Comic Book Superheroes

 After creating the best-selling extended run on a title for decades, what do you do for an encore?
 For Scott Snyder and Greg Capullo, whose critically acclaimed Batman run defied sales trends for 50 issues, the answer is simple: take on the entire DC universe of superheroes.
 And make it Metal.